ziyyadali/DeepPocket/README.md

-# DeepPocket: Ligand Binding Site Detection using Transformer Model
+# Deep Pocket: Ligand Binding Site Detection using Transformer Model

 ## Introduction
-DeepPocket is an ongoing collaboration with the Gunning Lab at the University of Toronto Mississauga.
+Deep Pocket is an ongoing collaboration with the Gunning Lab at the University of Toronto Mississauga.
 The Gunning Lab is a team consisting primarily of medicinal chemists who work on organic synthesis for drug discovery.
-DeepPocket is a framework for ligand binding site detection from protein structures.
+Deep Pocket is a framework for ligand binding site detection from protein structures.

-The research at the Gunning Lab is targeted at battling some of the most aggresive forms of cancer.
+## Motivation

+The research at the Gunning Lab is targeted at battling some of the most aggresive forms of cancer, including brain, breast, and blood cancer.
+For chemists to synthesize such inhibitory molecules, they must be able to identify whether a protein has one or more potential binding sites.
+After successfully identifying at least one binding site, they would elucidate amino acid residues in these sites, and design small molecules to bind.
+This task is typically done through literature review, however, when encountering new proteins the process may become long and arduous.
+Researchers, including the team at the Gunning Group, may determine this in a quite rudimentary manner, such as plotting the atomic coordinates on Microsoft Excel as a three-dimensional volume, and scanning for pocket-like structures with the naked eye.

+This project is our team's proposal for a deep learning solution to this problem.
+In the process, our team envisions being a forerunner to the growing presence of deep learning in the fields of medicinal chemistry and drug discovery for cancer research.

 ## Model Description
-Transformer model is used tp predict ligand-binding sites in a protein structure.
+The transformer model is used to predict ligand-binding sites in a protein structure.
 The input to the model is a tensor containing the atomic coordinates represented as a tensor of shape `(number of proteins, number of atoms, 3)` where the number of proteins is analogous to the batch size.
 The output from the model is a sigular atomic coordinate per protein in the form of a matrix of shape `(number of proteins, 1, 3)`.

 ## Model Figure
 Due to time constraints, we were unable to complete a full transformer model based on the paper "Attention Is All You Need" architecture.
 Currently, our model contains the encoder portion of the complete model.